shebuxin/shebuxin.github.io/_pages/about.md

 * **University of Tennessee Knoxville** (*Jaunuary 2020 - December 2023*)

-  Phd student in Electrical and Computer Engineering
+  Phd in Electrical and Computer Engineering
 * **Tianjin University** (*September 2017 - December 2019*)

   MS in Electrical and Information Engineering